UTM-Robotics/utmrobotics.github.io-DEPRECATED-/_pages/elections.md

 * Oversee the club's github organization

 * Oversee weekly drop-ins where club members can work on ongoing projects or start new ones

-Don't forget, the deadline to send in nomination is March 29!